Your cart is currently empty.

 BY Lili Frances Kerr

-It’s common for women with oily skin and blemishes to experience a complete clearing of their skin during pregnancy and breastfeeding.
+It’s common for women with acne to experience a complete clearing of their skin during pregnancy and breastfeeding.

 However, in some cases women may experience a worsening of their skin during pregnancy, or even breakouts for the first time.